brooklynrail/brooklynrail-platform/content/events/2023/08/an-ode-to-maya-deren.md

 ---
 title: An Ode to Maya Deren
 deck: A screening series in collaboration with The Film-Makers' Cooperative
-summary: On Labor Day, join us for a screening of five short films Maya Deren, in collaboration with our friends at The Film-Makers' Cooperative.
-Register to receive 24-hour access links to the films.
+summary: On Labor Day, join us for a screening of five short films by Maya Deren, in collaboration with our friends at The Film-Makers' Cooperative.
+  Register to receive 24-hour access to the films.
 people:
   - person: film-makers-cooperative
 date: 2023-09-04T00:00:00-0500